vincenttommi/30DAYSOFPYTHON/README.md

 In this exercise, we will create a many-to-many relationship between a Book table and an Author table.
 The Book table will have a id column that is the primary key, and the Author table will have a id column that is the primary key.
 We will also create a BookAuthor table that will store the relationship between books and authors.
 Once you have all the 3 tables populated, write a query that gets all of the books that were written by a particular author ege  'J.R.R.
 Tolkien' by using the join keyword.

+### Day 21: Web Scraping Basics
+Introduction to web scraping in Python, using libraries such as BeautifulSoup and requests.

+#### Exercise
+1. Write a Python program that uses web scraping to extract the title and price of a product from an online shopping website.
+Print the extracted information.

+2. Write a Python program that scrapes the headlines and summaries of the latest news articles from a news website.
+Print the extracted information.

+3. Write a Python program that scrapes the names, prices, and ratings of the top-rated products in a specific category on an e-commerce website.
+Print the extracted information.

+### Day 22: Advanced Web Scraping Techniques
+Learn advanced techniques in web scraping, such as handling pagination, handling dynamic content using Selenium, and using proxies and user agents.

+#### Exercise
+1. Write a Python program that scrapes the names, prices, and ratings of all products in a specific category on an e-commerce website, handling pagination.
+Print the extracted information.

+2. Write a Python program that scrapes the names, prices, and ratings of all products in a specific category on an e-commerce website, handling dynamic content using Selenium.
+Print the extracted information.

+3. Write a Python program that scrapes the names, prices, and ratings of all products in a specific category on an e-commerce website, using proxies and rotating user agents to bypass IP blocking.
+Print the extracted information.

+### Day 23: Data Structures in Python
+Learn about different data structures in Python, such as lists, tuples, dictionaries, sets, stacks, queues, and linked lists.
+Understand their properties, use cases, and operations.

+#### Exercise
+1. Implement a stack data structure in Python using a list.
+Include push, pop, and peek operations.

+2. Implement a queue data structure in Python using a list.
+Include enqueue, dequeue, and peek operations.

+3. Implement a linked list data structure in Python.
+Include methods to insert a node, delete a node, and print the linked list.

+### Day 24: Python Algorithms: Searching

+In today's lesson, we'll dive into essential algorithms used for sorting and searching data in Python.
+Understanding these algorithms will empower you to efficiently organize and retrieve data from various data structures.

+Topics to be covered:

+1. *Introduction to algorithms: Understand the fundamental concepts of algorithms, including time complexity, space complexity, and algorithmic efficiency.
+2. *Linear search: Learn about the linear search algorithm and its applications.
+We'll cover its implementation and analyze its time complexity.
+3. *Binary search: Dive into the binary search algorithm, which is significantly faster than linear search for sorted data.
+We'll explore its implementation and analyze its time complexity.
+4. *Optimizing search algorithms: Learn about advanced search algorithms like interpolation search and exponential search, which optimize the searching process for specific scenarios.
+#### Exercise
+1. Implement a binary search algorithm in Python to search for a specific number in a sorted list.

+2. Implement a breadth-first search algorithm in Python to traverse a graph and print its nodes in breadth-first order.

+### Day 25: Python Algorithms: Sorting
+1. *Sorting algorithms: Explore various sorting algorithms such as bubble sort, selection sort, insertion sort, merge sort, quicksort, and heapsort.
+Understand their implementation details, time complexities, and best-case and worst-case scenarios.
+2. *Advanced sorting techniques: Discover advanced sorting techniques such as radix sort, bucket sort, and counting sort.
+Understand their applications and analyze their time complexities.

+#### Exercise
+1. Implement a bubble sort algorithm in Python to sort a list of numbers in ascending order.

+### Day 26: Advanced Python Algorithms
+In this lesson, we will explore advanced algorithms and data structures in Python.
+We will cover the following topics:

+*Sorting Algorithms: Dive deeper into sorting algorithms such as QuickSort, MergeSort, and HeapSort.
+Understand their principles, analyze their time and space complexity, and implement them in Python.

+*Graph Algorithms: Learn about graph theory and explore popular graph algorithms like Breadth-First Search (BFS), Depth-First Search (DFS), Dijkstra's algorithm, and Bellman-Ford algorithm.
+Implement these algorithms to solve graph-related problems.

+*Dynamic Programming: Understand the concept of dynamic programming and its applications in solving complex problems.
+Learn how to break down a problem into smaller subproblems and use memoization or bottom-up approaches to optimize computations.

+*Tree Algorithms: Explore algorithms related to trees, such as Tree Traversal (pre-order, in-order, post-order), Binary Search Trees (BST), and AVL Trees.
+Implement these algorithms to perform operations on trees efficiently.

+#### Exercise:
+Choose one of the advanced algorithms discussed in this lesson and implement it in Python.
+Test the algorithm with different inputs and analyze its performance.
+Compare its time and space complexity with other algorithms for the same problem.

+### Day 27: Advanced Concepts in Python Libraries
+In this lesson, we will explore advanced concepts and features in popular Python libraries.
+We will cover the following topics:

+*NumPy: Dive deeper into the NumPy library and learn advanced techniques for array manipulation, broadcasting, and vectorization.
+Understand how to optimize code using NumPy's functions and features.

+*Pandas: Explore advanced data manipulation techniques in Pandas, such as handling missing data, merging and joining datasets, and pivoting data.
+Learn how to apply advanced operations to analyze and transform data efficiently.

+*Matplotlib: Discover advanced plotting techniques in Matplotlib, including subplots, customizing plot styles, and creating interactive visualizations.
+Understand how to create complex plots and combine multiple visual elements.

+*Scikit-learn: Learn advanced machine learning concepts and techniques using Scikit-learn.
+Explore feature selection, model evaluation, hyperparameter tuning, and ensemble methods to improve the performance of your machine learning models.

+#### Exercise:
+1. Choose a dataset of your choice and apply advanced data manipulation, analysis, and visualization techniques using libraries such as Pandas, NumPy, and Matplotlib.
+Perform exploratory data analysis, apply advanced statistical operations, and create insightful visualizations to gain deeper insights from the data.

+### Day 28: Advanced Concepts in Python - Concurrency and Parallelism
+Explore concurrency and parallelism in Python.
+Understand how to write concurrent and parallel programs to improve performance and handle multiple tasks simultaneously.

+Topics:

+Threads
+Thread synchronization
+Locks and semaphores
+Race conditions
+Global Interpreter Lock (GIL)
+Processes and multiprocessing
+Parallel processing
+Asynchronous programming
+Exercise:

+Write a Python program to download multiple files using multi-threading.

+### Day 29: Python for Machine Learning
+Learn about the different types of machine learning algorithms and we can use python programming language to implement it.

+#### Exercise
+1a.
+Implement a simple machine learning algorithm, such as a linear regression model or a decision tree. b.Evaluate the performance of a machine learning model.

+### Day 30: Python for Web Development - Flask and Django

+Learning Objectives for Python Web Development using Flask and Django:
+1. Understand the basics of web development and the role of Python in creating web applications.
+2. Learn the fundamentals of Flask and Django frameworks.
+3. Build and deploy a simple web application using Flask and Django.
+4. Gain familiarity with routing, templates, forms, and database integration in Flask and Django.
+5. Explore advanced features such as user authentication, RESTful APIs, and testing in Flask and Django.
+6. Understand the differences between Flask and Django and choose the appropriate framework for different projects.

+#### Important Learning Resources for Beginners:
+##### Flask:
+*Official Flask Documentation: The official documentation provides a comprehensive guide to Flask, including installation instructions, tutorials, and examples. (https://flask.palletsprojects.com/)
+* Flask Mega-Tutorial by Miguel Grinberg: This online tutorial covers Flask from the basics to more advanced topics, guiding you through the development of a blog application. (https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world)

+##### Django:
+*Official Django Documentation: The official documentation offers extensive information on Django, including installation instructions, tutorials, and a detailed explanation of its various components. (https://docs.djangoproject.com/)
+*Django for Beginners by William S. Vincent: This book is a beginner-friendly guide to Django, covering everything from setting up a project to building a complete web application. (https://djangoforbeginners.com/)

+##### Online Courses:
+*Udemy: "Python Flask for Beginners" by Jose Salvatierra.
+This course provides a hands-on approach to learning Flask, covering all the essential concepts and building practical projects. (https://www.udemy.com/course/python-flask-for-beginners/)
+*Coursera: "Web Applications for Everybody" by Charles Severance.
+This specialization offers an introduction to web development using Python and Django, with a focus on database integration and deployment. (https://www.coursera.org/specializations/web-applications)

+##### YouTube Tutorials:
+*Corey Schafer's Flask Tutorial: This comprehensive video series covers Flask from start to finish, explaining the concepts and demonstrating their implementation through practical examples. (https://www.youtube.com/playlist?list=PL-osiE80TeTs4UjLw5MM6OjgkjFeUxCYH)
+*CodeWithHarry Django Playlist: Harry's Django tutorial series is beginner-friendly and covers various aspects of Django development, including forms, authentication, and deployment. (https://www.youtube.com/playlist?list=PLu0W_9lII9agpFUAlPFe_VNSlXW5uE0YL)